devsjc/carbon-intensity-importer/README.md

 This could be happily packaged to a dockerfile and deployed as an airflow or kubernetes cron job, or even on a scheduled GitHub or GitLab CI pipeline.

+## Output

+The output for a run with the current configuration can be found at out.csv